-Formosa Petrochemical Corporations ("FPCC")i owns 57 percentii in FG Inc., and FG Inc. owns 100% of FG LA LLC ("Sunshine Project")iii (see accompanying Formosa Petrochemical Corporation and Moody's BvD Orbis statements).
-According to Moody's Orbis, FPCC is the global ultimate owner of the Sunshine Project.iv A Global Ultimate Owner ("GUO") is the individual or entity at the top of a corporate ownership structure with ultimate legal liability.v
+Formosa Petrochemical Corporations ("FPCC") owns 57 percent in FG Inc., and FG Inc. owns 100% of FG LA LLC ("Sunshine Project").
+According to Moody's Orbis, FPCC is the global ultimate owner of the

+Sunshine Project.
+A Global Ultimate Owner ("GUO") is the individual or entity at the top of a corporate ownership structure with ultimate legal liability.